Hashim Larijani: Death

-Mirza Hashem Amoli Larijani died on 25 February 1993.
+Mirza Hashem Amoli Larijani died on 25 February 1993, just only a day before his 94th birthday.

 Ayatollah Amoli Larijani University

 In 1999, Ayatollah Amoli Larijani University was founded and named after the death of Hashim Larijani in the Amol.
 The land of the university was donated by Hashim Larijani when he was alive and declared this land for promoting knowledge.